jlempen/MateBook-X-Pro-2020-OpenCore/README.md

 In macOS Sequoia and Tahoe, you'll need to apply root patches with [Laobamac's OCLP-Mod Patcher](https://github.com/laobamac/OCLP-Mod/releases) once the OS is up and running in order to enable the Intel Wifi chip.
 [Head over to the instructions.](https://github.com/jlempen/MateBook-X-Pro-2020-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe).

 the `Itlwm.kext` driver and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) are included but disabled in this EFI for those who prefer to connect to their Wifi network this way.
 You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/MateBook-X-Pro-2020-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.

+The macOS installer USB sticks created on Linux or Windows are __online__ installers which require a working Internet connection.
+To install macOS Sequoia or Tahoe with an online installer, you'll need to disable the `AirportItlwm.kext` Intel Wifi driver and use the `itlwm.kext` Intel Wifi driver instead.
+To do so, [follow the instructions here](https://github.com/jlempen/MateBook-X-Pro-2020-OpenCore/tree/main#enabling-the-intel-wireless-card-in-the-macos-sequoia-and-tahoe-installer).
+You could also use an USB to Ethernet adapter to connect to your router with a good old Ethernet cable.

 Windows and Linux should be detected automagically by the OpenCore boot loader even when installed after macOS.